Bachelor of Education (Honours)

 We understand that aspiring educators need more than just theoretical learning.
 That’s why we give you the chance to gain practical skills by completing professional experience through placements in Australia and overseas.

 You’ll complete a minimum of 80 days’ supervised professional experience as part of your specialisation.
-International opportunities are available in China, Cook Islands, England, India, Israel, Italy, Japan, Malaysia, Netherlands, South Africa, Switzerland, United Arab Emirates and Vietnam.
+International opportunities are available in China, Cook Islands, England, Italy, Japan, Switzerland, United Arab Emirates (UAE) and Vietnam.

 Teaching, school leadership, corporate training, student welfare, curriculum development, community education, outdoor education, health and fitness coaching.
 Studying a double degree also leads to a wide range of careers depending on your choice of partner degree.